 Why do I have to enter my Driver's License number to apply?
 Driver's License numbers are required when applying for the Pure Michigan Hunt because it is still considered a hunting license application and not a lottery.
 The Pure Michigan Hunt allows individuals to have a chance to purchase their hunting licenses.
 Individuals who are under a court-ordered license revocation cannot win the Pure Michigan Hunt.

 What do you win besides licenses?
-Besides all of the limited access licenses, three winners will receive a prize package from Michigan companies and organizations.
+Besides all of the limited access licenses, three winners will receive a prize package from companies and organizations that donate to the program.
 The prize package will vary from year to year based on what donations are received.

 How do I apply?
 Individuals may purchase $5 PMH applications, license code 300, at all license agent locations or on the DNR's eLicense website.
 PMH application purchases are unlimited, so you can enter as many times as you wish to be entered into the drawing.
 Application fees are non-refundable.